STORDIS/orca_ui/README.md

 ### Create user

-To create a user there are apis in backend which can be used to create and also to manage the user.
-User can also be assigned as staff or not staff using the those api.

-More information about usage of api is provided in the readme file of [orca_backend](https://github.com/STORDIS/orca_backend)

-"is_staff" is the flag which is used by the frontend to give admin access.
-Basically admin access will alow the user to do CRUD operations and also access ORCAsk.
-If is_staff is false all the buttons will be disabled and user can not access the ORCAsk functionality.
-User will only be able to view the devices, its details and interfaces like Portchannel, vlans, Portgroup, etc.
+To login to ORCA_UI, create a user in orca_backend using command `python manage.py createsuperuser`.
+For more on user configuration in orca_backend refer README file of [orca_backend](https://github.com/STORDIS/orca_backend).

+When logged in as a non-admin user any device config will be disabled including the ORCASK.
+A non-admin user will have a view only access to the ORCA_UI.